Plane 04

 Append-only, monotonically sequenced

-Ledger entries are written once and never modified.
+Spine entries are written once and never modified.
 Sequence numbers are strictly monotonic, so any gap, insertion, or reordering is structurally detectable.

-Ledger-authoritative audit
+Spine-authoritative audit

-Policy-bound at the ledger level
+Policy-bound at the spine level

 Replayable execution history